Many biological transformations can be simply classified as addit... | Channels for Pearson+

 Many biological transformations can be simply classified as additions, eliminations, or substitutions.
 How would you classify the following reactions?

-a.
-Fumaric acid to malic acid (found in the citric acid cycle, Section 21.8) <IMAGE>
+b.
+2-Phosphoglyceric acid to phosphoenolpyruvic acid (found in glycolysis, Section 22.3) <IMAGE>

 Verified Solution